Jyumpp/cs1302-arcade/REFLECTION.md

 3. **PROB:** Took a bit of time to set up proper git tools for group version control, as well as working on making sure the project would be reasonably structured for multiple people's use.

+## FRI 2018-12-7 @ 11:39 PM EST

+1. **DONE:** Checkers board created, Tetris gravity and horizonal movement finished.

+2. **TODO:** Implement Tetris rotation and checkers gamepieces.

+3. **PROB:** It has been a bit difficult trying to research how Tetris pieces are supposed to move concerning wallkicks, and the UI of checkers was being a tad finicky.